"I find your little game amusing. Checkmate."

-You stand there silently, looking at the place where the bikes were locked.
-Deep inside you have a little primordial voice that tells you there is something deeper going on here than mere thieves.
-But you are a creature of logic rather than instinct, and you ignore the little voice and say coolly, "We get them back.
+You stand there silently, looking at the place where the bikes were chained.
+Deep inside, a little voice warns you that there is something more going on than mere thievery.
+But you are a creature of logic rather than instinct, and you ignore the little voice and say coolly, "We’ll get them back.
 Or acquire another mode of transportation."

 Your panicky followers are reassured by your ice calm demeanor.
-Little do they know that you don't have a clue what to do next.
+Little do they know that you don't have a clue what to do.
 You try to fit the pieces together into a meaningful whole.
 Guilt masked under happiness.
 Missing bikes.
-The lies about the gas.
-Your brow furrows in concentration, but there seems to be no pattern here.
+The lies about the gas—assuming the ENFJ’s instincts are right.
+But there seems to be no pattern here.
 All you know is that someone wants to keep you around.
-But why?
+Why?

 "I don't like this," the ISTP mutters.
 "I say we get outta here while we can."

 "We have no bikes and it's almost winter.
-How far do you think we'd get?" you point out.
+How far do you think we'd get?" you say.

 Left with little choice, you make a report to the local constabulary and get a room for the night at the motel.
-The smiling manager leads your party up to a room.
+The smiling manager leads your party to his best suite.

 "Ooh, what a nice clean room!
 What a nice soft bed!
 What a lovely bathroom!" the ENFJ gushes.
-While she preens and fluffs in front of the mirror, you find a spot in the corner and sit, thinking.
-Your second in command rolls out his sleeping mat nearby, then flops down and goes through the motions of smoking an unlit cigarette.
-The ISTP leans against the wall by the door, idly twirling the cylinders of his revolver.
-Only the ENFJ is cheerful and relaxed.
-By right of being female, she claims the bed and instantly begins to snore.
+While she preens and fluffs in front of the mirror, you find a spot in the corner and sit quietly, thinking.
+Your second in command rolls out his sleeping bag nearby, then flops down and goes through the motions of smoking an unlit cigarette.
+The ISTP idly twirls the cylinder of his revolver.

-As the night wears on, your mind continues to grind away at the problem.
-The ISTP slumps down by the door, eyes closed, and your second in command begins to twitch and whine with nightmares, but you cannot rest.
-Your intuition tortures you with dark suspicions, and you find yourself listening to each little noise that comes from outside.
+You lay awake, your mind grinding away at the problem of the vanishing bicycles.
+Your second in command begins to twitch and whine with nightmares.
+Your intuition tortures you with dark suspicions about your predicament, and you find yourself listening to each little noise.

-Suddenly you hear the sound of a door closing somewhere in the motel.
-Then there is the creak of the stairs.
-A soft step on the floor outside.
+A door creaks open somewhere in the motel.
+There is a creak of the stairs.
+A soft step sounds on the floor outside.
 Your heart begins to pound furiously.
-In a flash you seize the butt of your gun.
-Then you hear the click of a latch--and realize too late that you have been locked in.
+In a flash you seize your gun.
+Then you hear the click of a latch—and realize too late that you have been locked in.

-You raise your gun, half ready to put a round through the door--but hesitate.
+You raise your gun, half ready to put a round through the door—but hesitate.
 The door is already locked.
-And suppose the person outside isn't working alone?
+And suppose the person outside has an accomplice?
 The noise of a shot might draw the whole town's attention.
 If you lie low, you may be able to escape before they realize you are onto them.